sourceperl/pyModbusTCP/docs/package/class_ModbusServer.rst

 .. automodule:: pyModbusTCP.server

-*This module provide the ModbusServer and DataBank class.*
+*This module provide the class for the modbus server, it's data handler interface and finally the data bank.*

 class pyModbusTCP.server.ModbusServer
 -------------------------------------